RosemberGuerra/sparsePCA/README.md

 # Sparse PCA: model comparison

-This repository containt R and Matlab codes usued for the simulation and emperical study in the paper "A guide for sparse PCA: a model comprison".
+This github repository contains all matlab, R code, and functions that support the "A guide for sparse PCA: a model comprison" manuscript.
+The repository contains a DataGeneration, Simulation, and Application branches.

-## Data Generation
-## Simulaiton study
-## Empirical study
-## Plots